open-cluster-management-io/open-cluster-management-io.github.io/content/zh/concepts/addon.md

 ## What is an add-on?

-Open-cluster-management has a mechanism to help developers to develop an extension based on the foundation components for the purpose of working with multiple clusters in various asepcts.
+Open-cluster-management has a mechanism to help developers to develop an extension based on the foundation components for the purpose of working with multiple clusters in various aspects.
 Examples of add-ons includes:

 1. A tool to collect alert events in the managed cluster, and send to the hub cluster.
 2. A network solution that uses the hub to share the network info and establish connection among managed clusters.